 Prioritisation and roll-out of COVID-19 vaccinations

 On 27th December 2020, the roll-out of COVID-19 vaccinations started.
 The prioritisation focuses on medical criteria for people with a high risk of severe and fatal outcomes when infected with SARS-CoV-2, or with high exposition while being part of essential services (e.g. health care staff, long-term care staff).
 The objective is to reduce COVID-19 illnesses, avoid severe cases of COVID-19 and COVID-19 deaths with scarcity of vaccines present.
 Risk groups include the following: persons with trisomy 21 and organ transplants, dementia patients, people with intellectual or physical disabilities, chronic dialysis patients, people with adipositas (BMI>30), people with chronic kidney disease or chronic liver disease, people with immunodeficiency, diabetes mellitues, arrythmia, HIV infection, coronary heart disease/insufficiency, cerebrovascular disease/apoplex, autoimmune diseases, COPD, cancer, arterial hypertony, rheumatic disease, asthma bronchiale.
-Children and people under 16 years of age as well as pregnant women and women breastfeeding do not receive the vaccination.
+Children and people under 16 years of age do not receive the vaccination.

 The seven-level classification for prioritising vaccinations is as follows (dating from recommendations of the national vaccination board from 26th Dec 2020):